mbiegel1/cmsc447_hw1_final/README.md

 ### Assumptions
-This installs the necessary dependencies for using the program when running the `crud_app.sh`.
-See the `requirements.txt` for what the `crud_app.sh` installs.
+A `requirements.txt` is provided and is run by the `crud_app.sh` executable.
+A virtual environment is not needed, but recommended.
 Now, you can clone the repo into a directory.
 Then proceed to the `Running the application` section in this `README.md`.